What will we leave the next generation: A Legacy of Nature…or more stuff to take care of?

 - Golf course clubhouse septic system

-- Maintenance shop
+- Maintenance shops

 To ensure that natural resources within our unique and valuable Regional Parks System are preserved for future generations of people and wildlife, Wilderness in the City is advocating for balanced spending of Parks and Trails Legacy Funds.
-This will result in a decrease in Legacy funding for capital development, and an increase for environmental stewardship, as intended by those who voted “yes” for the Amendment.
+This will result in a decrease in Legacy funding for new capital development, and an increase for environmental stewardship as intended by those who voted “yes” for the Amendment.